 9. Cross-border commerce taking jobs in developed nations with smaller cost base. see also 16 above.

-10. Network businesses that control entire verticals across the globe even for simple services (Uber).
+10. Network and platform businesses that control entire verticals across the globe even for simple services (Uber).

 11. Huge global Monopolies destroying competition and destroying both product quality and employment opportunities.
 E.g. Amazon